BuidlGuidl/batch6.buidlguidl.com/README.md

 ## Project Focus

-The final step in the batch will be a project where you will all collaborate on a full-scale dApp!
+The final step in the batch will be a project where you will create a full-scale dApp!
 More information on this will become available from the mentors as the batch progresses.

 ## Useful Resources